opencanarias/taple-docsite/docs/learn/core-usage.md

 # Basic usage

-TAPLE Core is a library that implements most of the functionality of the TAPLE protocols.
-The most straightforward way to develop a TAPLE-compliant application is to use this library as, for example, [TAPLE Client](./taple-client.md) does.

 TAPLE Core exposes a Taple object that represents the node to be started.
 To build this object you need to define a number of additional configurations and provide a database implementation that meets the needs of TAPLE Core.
 TAPLE Core includes an in-memory database implementation for testing but without persistence capability.
 TAPLE Client includes an implementation based on [LevelDB](./taple-client.md#database).

 Once we have built our Taple object, we can interact with it through 2 mechanisms: